Cincinnati Bengals: Greg Little, OT, Ole Miss 2018 NFL Mock Draft Pick (as of 12/7): Quenton Nelson, G

 Connor McGovern projects as the top guard in the 2019 NFL Draft.
 He's been great for Penn State, paving the way for Saquon Barkley.

 One major hole the Texans didn't really address this offseason was right tackle.
 Julie'n Davenport was drafted, but he's a project and may not pan out.
-Meanwhile, Duane Brown may have priced himself out of Houston's range.
+Duane Brown is gone, and so tackle has become a huge need.

 Isaiah Prince has done well at right tackle thus far.
 He's dealing with an injury, but could be a first-round pick.